Papacy in early Christianity: Exercise of papal primacy

-The controversy about the papal history of this period stems from historians having different religious views; catholic, Protestant, atheist, or orthodox.
+The controversy about the papal history of this period stems from historians having different religious views; Catholic, Orthodox, Protestant, or atheist.
 Some historians, especially Protestants, claim, for example, that in early Christianity the local churches were governed independently by their own leaders, with the popes having no primacy over other particulate churches and the universal church, and "that the Roman primacy had its origin in papal ambition," having developed later, in the 4th and 5th centuries.

 Several facts, however, have suggested the existence of an early juridical union among the local churches, which attested to a prominent position of the Roman bishop.
 This can be seen in the use of the "letters and lists of communion", which date back to the end of the second century, possibly inspired by Paul's Epistle to Philemon.
 A faithful traveler was only admitted into the spiritual life of another local church, if he possessed a letter written by his bishop, proving that he is in union with his prelate.
 Then, there is the ascertainment of whether that bishop and the church he governs are orthodox, utilizing lists which various churches possess, and which are continually updated:

 The early popes did not assert their primacy and jurisdiction over the Church, although on many occasions they interfered in local communities, as Clement I, or tried to establish a doctrine binding the Universal Church like Victor I (over the Quartodecimanism controversy).
 Other bishops would also delineate on papal rights, such as Ignatius of Antioch in the second century, who reported that the Roman Church exercised a "presidency in love" among the Christian churches, and Irenaeus, who at the same time, emphasized the unique position of the pope.
 Catholic historians maintain that "History bears full testimony that from its earliest times, the Roman See never claimed supreme headship and that this leadership was freely recognized by the Universal Church."

 The prevailing view among historians is that the Church of Rome was recognized in the first three centuries of Christianity as having prominence in matters relating to the affairs of the Universal Church.
 However, this role developed and became deeply accentuated in the following centuries, especially from the fifth century and after the eleventh.

 This opinion is also shared by some Catholic scholars, such as the authors of the Catholic Encyclopedia, which states about the early papal primacy: